Tree Preservation Orders

 Whilst this is a definitive list of orders, the title and description of the TPO may be shown as it was prior to any future development and not necessarily include the address of properties built after confirmation.
 Furthermore, some trees might be located on land just outside of the named land, property or street on the address of the order.
 It is therefore important that you contact the Council prior to undertaking any works.
-It is a criminal offence to undertake works to a tree that is protected without appropriate consent from the Head of Environment.
+It is a criminal offence to undertake works to a tree that is protected without appropriate consent from the Head of Planning and Economic Development.

 TPO Property Search

 Normally, when you purchase a property you are informed of any existing TPO's on the property (or adjacent property) by your solicitor as part of conveyance.

 If a new TPO is made on your land (or adjacent land), you will be served with a notice of making of the TPO and confirmation of the order usually within 6 months after that.

 If you are still unsure whether you have a protected tree on your land you can contact the Duty Planning Officer.
 The Duty Planner is available between 10.30am and 12.30pm, Monday to Friday (Tel: 0115 9177777 and ask to speak to the Duty Planner).

 Outside these hours, please email general enquiries to firstname.lastname@example.org and include ‘duty planner’ as the subject of your email including a brief description of your enquiry, the relevant address, your name and your telephone number.
 An officer will then telephone you, usually the next working day.